ncaanext/NCAA06Next/Game-Patches-For-OG-Game/readme.txt

 2021-Road-to-Heisman:
 This patches the game to include 2021 season rosters for all teams and includes historic named rosters.
 This allows the game to also work with Road-to-Heisman mode with 21 rosters correctly.
 This is NOT compatible with the Dynasty Mod.
 That mod already has these features built-in but is exclusively designed for the Dynasty Save starter file.

-Uniform Patch:
+Game Patch:
 This patch includes updates to the number and helmet number/letter design locations that can not be updated by textures only.
 This updates the locations for the modern uniforms.
+This also updates Names database for new recruits, Conference to State alignment data, and Recruit Attributes for Player Model sizing.
 This should be compatible with all other patches.

 Text Patch
 This patch updates NCAA Football 06 to NCAA Football NEXT in the pre-game screen. the Pontiac Drive Summary text to say All-State Drive Recap to go with the All-State sponsorship update.
 They are the official sponsor of NCAA Field Goals.
 This patch will work with all combinations of patches.